castacks/castacks.github.io/_posts/2020-11-11-fully-actuated.md

 *IEEE Style:*

 ```
-A. Keipour, M. Mousaei, A. Ashley, and S. Scherer, “Integration of Fully-Actuated Multirotors into Real-World Applications,” 2021 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Under review.
+A. Keipour, M. Mousaei, A. Ashley, and S. Scherer, “Integration of Fully-Actuated Multirotors into Real-World Applications,”, Under review.
 ```

 <br/>